SyneRBI/SIRF-Exercises/notebooks/Synergistic/README.md

 ## 4. HKEM <a name="HKEM"></a>

 The hybrid kernel EM method is explored in [HKEM_reconstruction.ipynb](HKEM_reconstruction.ipynb).
+The HKEM algorithm is an example of a "guided" reconstruction method.
+Here, an MR image is used to guide the PET reconstruction.
 The effect on many parameters, such as neighbourhood size is also explored.

-## 5. Joint-TV <a name="Joint-TV"></a>
+## 5. Joint-TV for MR <a name="Joint-TV"></a>

-A joint total variation regulariser is explored in [Joint-TV.ipynb](Joint-TV.ipynb) for the purpose of multi-modal MR reconstruction.
+A joint total variation regulariser is explored in [cil_joint_tv_mr.ipynb](cil_joint_tv_mr.ipynb) for the purpose of multi-modal MR reconstruction.